matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 This is achieved as following:

-1. **Existing device confirms that the new device has indeed logged in successfully**
+1. **Existing device confirms that a device with the previously committed-to device ID (device identity key) has indeed logged in successfully**

 On receipt of an `m.login.success` message the existing device queries the homeserver to check that the is a device online with the corresponding device_id (from the `m.login.protocol` message).